Governor Daniels Greets 2012 Woodrow Wilson Indiana Teaching Fellows at Statehouse Announcement

 PRINCETON, N.J.—This morning Governor Mitch Daniels announced the 2012 class of Woodrow Wilson Indiana Teaching Fellows.
-These 55 Fellows—top recent graduates and accomplished career changers in science, mathematics, engineering, and technology (the STEM fields)—will teach math and science in Indiana's urban and rural schools.
-(See upper right Supplemental Materials for a fact sheet and biographies of Fellows or visit 2012 WW Indiana Teaching Fellows.)
+These 55 Fellows—top recent graduates and accomplished career changers in science, mathematics, engineering, and technology (the STEM fields)—will teach math and science in Indiana’s urban and rural schools.
+(See for additional materials including a fact sheet and biographies of the Fellows or visit 2012 WW Indiana Teaching Fellows.)

 Each Fellow receives a $30,000 stipend to complete a special intensive master’s program at one of four Indiana partner universities and to defray expenses while transitioning to the teaching profession.
 The four partner campuses are Ball State University, Indiana University-Purdue University Indianapolis, Purdue University, and the University of Indianapolis.